OlegDokuka/bb-auto-env-doctor/README.md

 ## Usage

-**BB Env Doctor** is the simple way to configure and manage installation process of Backbase test environment.
+**BB Env Doctor** is a simple way to configure and manage installation process of Backbase test environment.

 ```sh
 bb-auto-env-doctor